dwbuiten/bxd/README.md

 This list will be updated as limitations are removed.

-* The seek-to-next-difference feature currently only seeks to the block which contains the next difference, even if it isn't necessarily displayed on the screen.
 * There is no seek-to-offset featrue or dialogue yet.
 * There may be UI text overlap when using very small terminal sizes.